pentandra/lifepreserver/items/static/blog/putting-the-pieces-together-culture/index.md

-    The Plymouth colonists show this determination to bridge differences with courage and their great fortune later on in their treaty with [Massasoit], the great chief of the Wampanoag Indians, on March <span class="oldstyle">22</span> the next year.
+    The Plymouth colonists show this determination to bridge differences with courage and their great fortune later on in their treaty with [Massasoit], the great chief of the Wampanoag Indians, on March [22]{.oldstyle} the next year.

 [^disclaimer]: